michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 3

-**Question:** What happens if there is no fungible value exchanged in a NFT transfer and the receiver does not have the fixed fee fallback token but is associated to the fallback token?
+**Question:** What happens if no fungible value is exchanged in a NFT transfer and the receiver does not have the fixed fee fallback token but is associated with the fallback token?

 **Output:** Fails with insufficient balance error for Bob (receiver) because he has 0 tokens: `INSUFFICIENT_SENDER_ACCOUNT_BALANCE_FOR_CUSTOM_FEE`.
 The same error is thrown when he has one or two tokens of this random token and the fallback fee is set to a higher amount than two.